 Answer: Exactly.
 Article 17 of the GDPR sets out the data subject’s right to have his or her data erased (also known as the “right to be forgotten”) when certain (broad) grounds apply, such as (without limitation) when the personal data are no longer necessary for the purposes of processing, where consent, as the sole basis of processing, has been withdrawn, or where the data subject has objected to the processing of his or her personal data and you have no “compelling legitimate grounds” to continue the processing.
 It’s important to note how broadly this right applies: in practice, there will be few circumstances where the GDPR will not require the deletion of data at the data subject’s request.

 Currently, if I delete a contact, and the email address later returns to the system, it then re-attaches the entire email history of the contact—does this not cause a right to be forgotten issue?

 Answer: Possibly.
 The right to be forgotten requires that personal data be deleted at a data subject’s request, including backups.
 If a data subject requests deletion of all his or her personal data, a GDPR-compliant controller is required to honor that request.
-As of this date in March 2018, Infusionsoft is working on solutions to ensure that if an individual asks “to be forgotten” that you can block that individual from being re-created or re-imported into your CRM.
+As of this date in March 2018, Infusionsoft by Keap is working on solutions to ensure that if an individual asks “to be forgotten” that you can block that individual from being re-created or re-imported into your CRM.